St. Therese of Liseux is one of the most beloved saints of the Catholic Church, earning the endearing nickname, ‘The Little Flower.’

 Fr.
 Henri Gheon, in The Truth about Therese (Sophia Press, 2013) reveals the deep beauty that comes out when we understand the raw suffering behind Therese’s love and virtue.
 He describes her as “an intense soul living a life of heroic grandeur amidst dull and all-too-worldly associates, a soul driven by a burning love of God even as she wrestled privately with great physical and emotional pain.”

-Terese was a strong woman who battled with interior darkness, human weakness and the temptation to atheism during an 18 month long spiritual desert during which she no longer felt the presence of God or certainty about the existence of Heaven.
+Terese was a strong woman who battled with interior darkness, human weakness and the temptation to atheism while enduring an 18-month-long spiritual desert during which she no longer felt the presence of God or certainty about the existence of Heaven.
 In spite of her trials, she chose to love and to trust in Christ’s love for her.
 That was her strength.

 In the un-censored version her autobiography, which the church sanctioned 50 years after her death, Therese relates,